 Sugar, spice, and everything nice.

-There are many different kinds of holiday cookies out there, but I think these soft molasses ginger cookies may be my favorite.
+There are many different kinds of holiday cookies out there, but I think this soft molasses ginger cookie recipe may make my favorite cookie of all.
 These sweet, gingerbready cookies will fill your kitchen with an amazing baking spice aroma, and especially like the Christmas season to me.
 But these cookies can — and should — be enjoyed all fall and winter long.

 These molasses ginger cookies are the soft, chewy kind that goes amazingly well with a glass of milk or cup of tea in the afternoon.
 They will last for a week to 10 days in an airtight container.